Alec Lazenby

-Alec Lazenby AO (born 1927) is an academic who has held positions at the University of Cambridge, University of New England, University of Tasmania, the Institute of Grassland and Environmental Research and the Welsh Plant Breeding Station.
-Lazenby served as the Vice-Chancellor of the University of New England from 1970 to 1977, and the University of Tasmania from 1982 to 1991.
+Alec Lazenby AO (born 4 March 1927) is a British academic who has held positions at the University of Cambridge, University of New England, University of Tasmania, the Institute of Grassland and Environmental Research and the Welsh Plant Breeding Station.
+Lazenby served as the Vice-Chancellor of the University of New England from 1970 to 1976, and the University of Tasmania from 1982 to 1990.

 Early life and career

-Lazenby was born in Yorkshire and attended Wath Grammar School before graduating from the University of Cambridge and both lectured and demonstrated there before moving to Armidale, New South Wales, Australia.
+Lazenby was born in Yorkshire on 4 March 1927.
+He attended Wath Grammar School, before studying for a BSc and MSc in Agriculture at the University College of Wales, Aberystwyth.
+After spending time as a scientific officer at the Welsh Plant Breeding Station, he returned to academia to read for a PhD at the University of Cambridge, and both lectured and demonstrated there (latterly as a fellow of Fitzwilliam House) before moving to Armidale, New South Wales, Australia.

 University of New England

-Lazenby was appointed the foundation Professor of Agronomy and head of the Department of Agronomy in February 1965 before being appointed the university's third Vice-Chancellor in 1970.
+Lazenby was appointed the foundation Professor of Agronomy and head of the Department of Agronomy at the University of New England in February 1965 before being appointed the university's third Vice-Chancellor in 1970.
 He was appointed an emeritus professor when his term as Vice-Chancellor ended in 1977.
 During his time as Vice-Chancellor, Lazenby lived in the Vice-Chancellor's official residence "Trevenna".

 In 1971, he strongly supported an amalgamation of the University of New England and the Armidale Teachers' College.
 In June 1971 he asked the Academic Planning Committee to comment on the possible amalgamation because he believed "Armidale was too small for two independent tertiary institutions."
-However the suggested amalgamation was opposed by the staff of both institutions and was eventually overturned by the Hawke Government when it took office in 1983.
+However the suggested amalgamation was opposed by the staff of both institutions and was eventually overturned by the Hawke government when it took office in 1983.